BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Every object instance has its own dictionary.
 When you assign to an instance variable, you add a binding to the instance dictionary.
-But a class definition also creates a (class) object, which also has its own dictionary.
+But a class definition creates a (class) object, which also has its own dictionary.
 When you define a class attribute, you add a binding to the class dictionary.

-When Python looks up an attribute, it (generally) starts at the instance and if it doesn't find the attribute there, falls back to looking it up in the associated class/type dictionary (the same way that C++ and Java do it).
+When Python looks up an attribute, it (generally) starts at the instance and if it doesn't find the attribute there, falls back to looking it up in the associated class/type dictionary (the same way that C++ and Java do).

 `class A` contains two class attributes. `change_x()` and `change_y()` are "class methods," which mean they operate on the class object, and not a